The Parkland Students Aren’t Just Clapping Back At Critics, They're Setting An Example

 Advertisement

 If there is hope of creating a new standard for decency in public discourse and online, these students are setting an example of how it’s done.
-While the students have been critical, they’ve remained largely civil abstaining from the kind of personal attacks that adults are throwing at them.
+While the students have been critical, they’re remained largely civil abstaining from the kind of personal attacks that adults are looking at them.

 “I still laugh about how ridiculous adults can be & how we as children are cleaning up their mess,” Parkland student and activist Jaclyn Corin tweeted.